Text Link

 As they continue on their recovery journey, many patients transition from PHPs to intensive outpatient care (IOP).

 These programs offer many of the same benefits as partial hospitalizations but are carried out on a less intensive schedule.
-Programs run for just 3-5 hours per day, as opposed to the all-day sessions of PHPs.
-(5) Patients also usually receive treatment between 3-5 days per week.
-(5)
+Programs run for a few hours per day, as opposed to the all-day sessions of PHPs, and patients only go to treatment a few days per week.

 Patients are typically enrolled in these programs once they: